Parkrun: Volunteers

-According to Steve Flowers at the University of Kent's business school, Parkrun is an example, along with Wikipedia, of what he calls "people's innovation", which The Guardian explains as being "driven by users rather than producers, by volunteers rather than professionals".
-Volunteer roles such as timekeeping and barcode scanning use a free, downloadable app to assist with the data collection and compilation.
+According to Steve Flowers at the University of Kent's business school, Parkrun is an example, along with Wikipedia, of what he calls "people's innovation"; The Guardian explains this as being "driven by users rather than producers, by volunteers rather than professionals."
+Volunteer roles, such as timekeeping and barcode scanning, use a free downloadable app to assist with the data collection and compilation.

 Several surveys and academic studies have shown a net beneficial effect on health and wellbeing experienced among those who volunteer regularly at Parkruns.

 Junior Parkrun

-Junior Parkrun (stylised as junior parkrun) is a spin-off event that provides a 2 km event for children aged 4–14, held on Sunday mornings.
-Parents and guardians are allowed to run with their children but are not eligible for a placed finish.
-Dogs can be brought to the event but are not allowed to run with their owners, and you are also not allowed to volunteer with a dog.
-Juniors who have completed 11, 21, 50, 100 or 250 junior runs are awarded a coloured wristband.
+Junior Parkrun is a spin-off event that provides a 2 km event for children aged 4–14, held on Sunday mornings.
+Parents and guardians are allowed to run with their children, but are not eligible for a placed finish.
+Dogs can be brought to the event, but are not allowed to run with their owners; volunteers cannot be accompanied by a dog.
+Juniors who have completed 10, 25, 50, 75, 100, 150, 200, 250 or 300 junior runs are awarded a coloured wristband.

 Junior Parkrun takes place on Sunday mornings.
 When it was first launched, it was run monthly, on the first Sunday of every month; most events now take place weekly.

 Milestone clubs

 The number of runs by each participant at all events is posted on the Parkrun website.
-"Milestone clubs" are available when a runner has completed a sufficient number of events; milestones are available at 25, 50, 100, 250 and 500 runs, and members can, if they so wish, order a colour-coded t-shirt to commemorate their achievement.
-The t-shirts are coloured purple, red, black, green and blue, respectively.
+Milestone clubs are available when a runner has completed a sufficient number of events; milestones are available at 25, 50, 100, 250, 500 and 1000 runs.
+Members can, if they so wish, order a colour-coded t-shirt to commemorate their achievement which are coloured purple, red, black, green, blue and yellow, respectively.
+In September of 2026, more milestone shirts were announced featuring a new shirt colour for every 100 parkruns up to one thousand, with colours being light blue for 200, orange for 300, burgundy for 400, lime for 600, navy for 700, magenta for 800 and forest green for 900.

-Juniors – those under the age of 18 – can claim a white T-shirt when they complete 10 runs, and there is a purple t-shirt for people who volunteer 25 times.
+Juniors – those under the age of 18 – can claim a white T-shirt when they complete ten runs and there is a purple t-shirt for people who volunteer 25 times.
 The milestone and volunteer t-shirts were free until September 2021, at which point they became chargeable.
-At this time, additional volunteer t-shirts were introduced, to align with the milestone t-shirts: 25 (purple), 50 (red), 100 (black), 250 (green), 500 (blue) and 1000 (yellow).
+At this time, additional volunteer t-shirts were introduced to align with the milestone t-shirts: 25 (purple), 50 (red), 100 (black), 250 (green), 500 (blue) and 1,000 (yellow).